 A new year means new updates to MIPS.
-The 2023 Merit-Based Payment System Final Rule was recently published by The Centers for Medicare and Medicaid (CMS) in conjunction with Health and Human Services.
+The 2023 Merit-Based Payment System Final Rule was recently published by The Centers for Medicare and Medicaid (CMS) with Health and Human Services.
 These notices are packed with much detail and run for many pages, but this article shares the highlights of what is to come.

 What is MIPS?

 The Merit-Based Payment System (MIPS) is part of the CMS’ Quality Payment Program.
 It is intent on incentivizing doctors and other healthcare providers to deliver better-quality and more cost-effective care to Medicare beneficiaries.
 Providers whose patient population includes a significant number of Medicare beneficiaries may financially benefit from this program.